LaunchCodeEducation/web-fundamentals/studios/github/README.md

  2 files changed, 4 insertions(+), 3 deletions(-)
 ```

 Great Scott!
 Looks like Player 1 changed both `index.html` and `style.css`.
 Note that *player 2* didn't have to deal with the hassle of resolving merge conflicts.
-Since Player 1 blessed it with their human intervention, git assumes that the team is okay with the way they resolved it, and 'fast forwards' our local repo to be in sync with the upstream one.
+Since Player 1 intervened, git assumes that the team is okay with the way they resolved it, and 'fast forwards' our local repo to be in sync with the upstream one.
 Let's look at one file to make sure:

 ```bash
 $ cat style.css